giantswarm/releases/aws/v18.2.0/README.md

 # :zap: Giant Swarm Release v18.2.0 for AWS :zap:

-This release contains changes that address several Kubernetes vulnerabilities as well as improvements:
+This release contains changes that address several Kubernetes vulnerabilities bringing it to the latest `1.23.15` version.

+Additionally to allow customers better cost optimatization the size of EBS Volumes for Logging, Docker and Containerd can be now modified.
+After analysis of the Logging EBS Volume usage itself, the default has been changed from 100GB to 15GB per node for cost savings.
+Please contact your Account Engineer to start the analysis of the Docker and Contanerd Volumes sizes for the targets to be modified.

+Summary of further improvements can be found in the list below:
 - Node pool nodes will be labeled with the current cgroup version.
 - Docker Rate Limits will be fixed when trying to pull images too often
 - Custom kernel parameters in the 'net.*' namespace are allowed to be set
-- The size of EBS Volumes for Logging (new default is `15Gb`), Docker and Containerd can be modified
 - IP limit for node is removed when `Prefix Delegation` is enabled, without we keep the limit of `110`
 - The `ALB Controller` IAM role (`gs-$CLUSTERID-ALBController-Role`) will be created by default for each cluster